Within This Page

 Interagency Security Committee (ISC)

 Membership in the ISC consists of over 185 senior level executives from 54 federal agencies and departments.
 In accordance with Executive Order 12977, modified by Executive Order 13286, the ISC's primary members represent 21 federal agencies and is chaired by the Department of Homeland Security (DHS).
-The ISC criteria underwent a major revision in April of 2010 and had minor amendments in August 2013.
+The ISC criteria underwent a major revision in April of 2010 and had minor amendments in August 2013 and again in January 2016.

 The most recent revision of the ISC guidance compendium is a risk-based approach that is composed of:

-- Interagency Security Committee Standards, Best Practices and Training Courses
+- Interagency Security Committee Policies, Standards, and Best Practices

-- The Risk Management Process for Federal Facilities: An Interagency Security Committee Standard
+- The Risk Management Process for Federal Facilities: An Interagency Security Committee Standard, November 2016 (Second Edition).

 Note: The three appendices to this document are For Official Use Only (FOUO) and will only be distributed outside the Government on a need-to-know basis.